Insurance Companies

 Japanese insurance companies Tokio Marine, MS&AD and SOMPO are among the leading global insurers in the power and energy sector.
 Despite their sustainability commitments, Japanese insurers continue to insure climate-destroying fossil fuel projects.

 Compared with their peers, Japanese insurance companies lag far behind on fossil fuel policies.
-According to The 2021 Scorecard on Insurance, Fossil Fuels and Climate Change, released by the Insure Our Future campaign, Tokio Marine ranked 16th, MS&AD ranked 17th, and SOMPO ranked 21th which was third from the bottom.
+According to the 2024 scorecard released by the Insure Our Future campaign, Tokio Marine ranked 15th, SOMPO ranked 16th, and MS&AD ranked 18th.
 These companies fall far behind the insurers in EU regions including AXA, which adopted the first comprehensive oil and gas phase-out policy.